Here are three sample examinations, in Adobe PDF format. Please note the following.

 Calculators.
-Any calculator that is allowed in the Principles of Mathematics 12 provincial examination may be used, but will not be necessary.
+Calculators are not permitted.
 Answers that are "calculator ready," like 3+ln(7), are fully acceptable.

 Question style.
 Each exam contains several questions that deal with standard topics in a fresh or indirect way.
 The examiners are always looking for new ways to probe student's conceptual understanding and versatility with the material.
 All candidates will be expected to recognize and solve standard problems by standard methods, but only those who are able to adapt their methods to new situations will receive outstanding scores.